-Ilkeston’s history will be brought to life on film at a special screening of vintage film footage this Friday.
+Ilkeston’s history will be brought to life on film at a special screening

 And amateur film-makers are being invited to bring along archive footage of their own which could be added to the growing MACE library.